an excerpt from The Da Vinci Code by Dan Brown

-Sophie, one of the heroes of the novel, had witnessed *something* years before . . . something she had never had really understood (and something that Dan Brown doesn't tell us about until pretty late in the book).
+Sophie, one of the heroes of the novel, had witnessed *something* years before... something she had never had really understood (and something that Dan Brown doesn't tell us about until late in the book).

-Basically, she had witnessed her grandfather in what appeared to be having some kind of group sex.
+Basically, she had witnessed her grandfather in what appeared to be some kind of group sex encounter.

-there might have been more to it than just a scandalous romp . .
+As this excerpt states, however, there seemed to have been more to it than merely a rowdy group romp in the hay...

 Historically, intercourse was the act through which male and female experienced God.
 The ancients believed that the male was spiritually incomplete until he had carnal knowledge of the sacred feminine.
 Physical union with the female remained the sole means through which man could become spiritually complete and ultimately achieve gnosis - knowledge of the divine.
 Since the days of Isis, sex rites had been considered man's only bridge from earth to heaven.
 "By communing with woman," Langdon said, "man could achieve a climactic instant when his mind went totally blank and he could see God."